hemicharly/api-gateway-grpc-microservice/README.md

 ## Gateway API and gRPC microservice with Typescript

-Gateway and gRPC microservice example of crud with typescript and nodejs
+Gateway API and gRPC microservice example of crud with typescript and nodejs

 <p align="center">
     <img src="architecture.png" />